 (15 offered) $25,000 per year, renewable

 The Office of Admissions screens applications and identifies candidates most suitable for the Honors Program and for the Presidential Scholarship Program.
 The College notifies these students in January and invites them to a hybrid competition (on-campus and remote options) in January or February offering a unique opportunity to interact with Carthage faculty, potential classmates, and Carthage Honors students, while competing in the Presidential Scholarship Program.
 A remote option will also be offered.

 Additional awards for top students

 The Carthage commitment to scholars extends beyond the 35 scholarships in the Presidential Scholarship Program.
-Top students typically receive a substantial package of multiple non-need-based awards, ranging from $15,000 to $21,000 or more.
+Top students typically receive a substantial package of multiple non-need-based awards.
 Many qualify for additional need-based assistance, making Carthage quite affordable.

 The Presidential Scholarships may incorporate all Carthage assistance.
 Scholarships and grants may be combined with federal and state grants, not to exceed full tuition.